-This includes working with our service providers to continuously improve customer service for our players, with BCLC providing training programs for retailers, partnering with service providers with ongoing training programs for their employees.
+This includes working with our service providers to continuously improve customer service for our players, with BCLC providing training programs for retailers and partnering with service providers with ongoing training programs for their employees.
 BCLC is also strengthening our oversight and compliance programs, including more frequent reviews, audits and reporting.

-In lottery gaming, BCLC's plans include a new monitorstyle game, the pilot of a more contemporary lottery retail model that provides a better marketing and merchandising experience for players, and the potential for a new lotto game.
+In lottery gaming, BCLC's plans include a new monitorstyle game, the pilot of a more contemporary lottery retail model that provides a better marketing and merchandising experience for players, and Lotto Max, the new Canadian lottery game.

-In October 2004 we launched the PlayNow egaming site to provide BC players a convenient and secure way to play BCLC's games.
-We've continued to add more of the games our players enjoy.
-In 2008 we began plans to redesign PlayNow to provide a more engaging player experience and we will implement these new designs in 2009/10.
+In October 2004 BCLC's egaming site PlayNow.com was launched to provide BC players with a convenient and secure way to play our games.
+Over the past five years, we've continued to add more of the games our players enjoy.

+We are planning a redesign of PlayNow.com to provide a more engaging player experience and will add new and innovative games to attract and retain our players.

 Casino gaming will continue to focus on facilities that provide a variety of entertainment opportunities for domestic and international tourism markets.
-Providing the latest themed slot machines and new table games will provide players with an interesting variety of casino gaming options.
+Improving the selection and location of the latest themed slot machines and table games will provide players with an interesting variety of casino gaming options.